Harvard Stem Cell Institute Names New Faculty Co-Director

 Lee Rubin | PHOTOGRAPH BY KRIS SNIBBE/HARVARD UNIVERSITY

 The Harvard Stem Cell Institute (HSCI) has tapped Lee Rubin as its next faculty co-director, the organization announced on Tuesday.
-Rubin is a professor of stem cell and regenerative biology at Harvard and a renowned scholar on neurogenerative diseases, including Parkinson’s disease, ALS, and spinal muscular atrophy.
+Rubin is a professor of stem cell and regenerative biology at Harvard and a renowned scholar on neurodegenerative diseases, including Parkinson’s disease, ALS, and spinal muscular atrophy.

 Effective this spring, Rubin will serve alongside David Scadden, the Jordan professor of medicine and professor of stem cell and regenerative biology at Harvard.
-He succeeds Doug Melton, the Xander University Professor at Harvard who co-founded HSCI in 2005.
+He succeeds Doug Melton, the former Xander University Professor at Harvard who co-founded HSCI in 2005.

 “Lee is joining at a particularly important time for the HSCI,” Scadden said in a university release.
 “We continue to move toward clinical application of discoveries…and increase emphasis on aging related conditions.
 He brings experience in both industry and academia along with an outstanding discovery program on the aging brain.”